-Adding Sugar to Wine Must Is Allowed Only Exceptionally
+Adding Sugar to the Wine Must Is Allowed Only Exceptionally

 The addition of sugar into must is an undesirable process in the technological chain of wine production and is allowed only exceptionally.
 If the grapes are ripe enough and no alcohol correction is needed, this is at the same time a guarantee that our wine will also be balanced with acids and rich in other desired substances!
 So let’s do more towards the practice of “adding” sugar already in the vineyard – with the appropriate load on the vines and the date of harvest!
 Unfortunately, weather conditions or “forced” early harvests (e.g., due to hail) sometimes dictate a different practice as well.

 Adding Sugar to Wine Must Because of Alcohol Level Correction

 If a correction of the alcohol level is required, it is carried out with the addition of sugar during boiling.
 Following the “Rules on the conditions to be met by grapes for processing into wine,” sugar in the following forms may be used to correct the alcoholic strength: sucrose, concentrated grape juice or rectified concentrated grape juice so that for table wines, the volume fraction increases by a maximum of 2%.
 Top-quality wines are not allowed to be sweetened.

 Excessive correction of the alcohol level can achieve a negative effect!
 Wine from unripe grapes, coarsely sour and modest in the composition of aromatic substances, but at the same time with high alcohol content, would act spicy, disharmonious, unnatural.